-There are nearly 152,000 refugees living in the UK, according to reports from The United Nations.
-These are people who have fled war or persecution, and the UK Government has recognised they would be at risk if they returned to their home country.
-Refugees can stay in the UK long-term or indefinitely.
-And they can bring their immediate family members to join them.
+A refugee is a person who has fled war or persecution, and is outside the country of their nationality and the UK Government has recognised they would be at risk if they returned to their home country.
+Refugees can stay in the UK long-term or indefinitely and they can bring their immediate family members to join them.

 - Families will receive limited funds for living costs and may struggle with costs for activities

 - They may have limited access to health care

 - Many will have uncertainty as to their long-term status and whether they will have the right to live in the UK

 - They are at a high risk of discrimination and other prejudice.
 Be mindful of the stresses they will be under.

 Refugees and asylum-seekers will have experienced a lot of disruption and can be quite vulnerable.
 They might have fled wars, seen or experienced abuse, been separated from loved ones and have difficult memories of leaving their home country.

 Many refugees and people seeking asylum have experienced trauma, keep this in mind when planning activities and having conversations as some topics may be difficult or upsetting for some people.

 For example, everyday discussions, for example about extended family, about early childhood or religious practices, may be upsetting and bring up difficult issues.
 Don’t probe for the reasons why they left their home country or ask about their route to the UK or their immigration status and also don't tell this to parents or give immigration advice.
 They might choose to share their story with you and with friends, but always be led by them and what they want to share.

 Children cope in different ways.
 Some might start to share their experiences with adults they trust, including leaders, or talk to girls in their unit.
 If you have a concern about a child always seek support from your commissioner or our safeguarding team.